jamescooke/blog/content/pages/fublo.rst

 `Oliver <https://twitter.com/OliverCaldwell>`_ and I did for clients like Fallon London, Time Out and We Are Social.

-Now we're each persuing different careers working on various sites, but still all based in London.
+Now we're each pursuing different careers working on various sites, but still all based in London.